Noach: The raven

+The dove

 From the discussion of the dove in Genesis 8:8, Rabbi Jeremiah deduced that the clean fowl lived with the righteous people on the Ark.
 (Of the raven, Genesis 8:7 says, "he sent forth a raven."
 But of the dove, Genesis 8:8 says, "he sent forth a dove from him" indicating that the dove was with him.)

 Reading of the dove in Genesis 8:11, "and lo, in her mouth was an olive leaf," a midrash asked where the dove found it.
 Rabbi Abba taught that the dove brought it from the young shoots of the Land of Israel.
 Rabbi Levi taught that the dove brought it from the Mount of Olives, for the Flood had not submerged the Land of Israel.
 Thus God told Ezekiel (in Ezekiel 22:24): "Son of man, say to her: 'You are a land that is not cleansed, nor rained upon on the day of indignation.
 Rabbi Birai (or some say Rabbi Berekiah) taught that the gates of the Garden of Eden were opened for the dove, and from there the dove brought the olive leaf.
 Rabbi Abbahu asked if the dove had brought it from the Garden of Eden, would the dove not have brought something better, like cinnamon or a balsam leaf.
 But in fact, the dove was giving Noah a hint, saying to him in effect that better is bitterness from God than sweetness from Noah's hand.